 What would you do if you get denied financial assistance at a time when you need it most?
-Many people have found themselves in trouble when borrowing because they have been blacklisted by the CRB.
-Lucky for you, I have made this post on how to check your CRB Status in Kenya so read on.
+Many people have found themselves in trouble when borrowing because the CRB has blacklisted them.
+Lucky for you, I have made this post on how to check your CRB Status in Kenya, so read on.

-The CRB which stands for Credit Reference Bureaus is where lenders submit details of individuals who fail to repay their loans.
-It is therefore very important that one checks their CRB status.
+The CRB, which stands for Credit Reference Bureaus, is where lenders submit details of individuals who fail to repay their loans.
+It is, therefore, essential that one checks their CRB status.

 Ways to check CRB Status in Kenya

 There are three institutions with authority to check on non-performing loans, here is a list of these CRB institutions in Kenya:

 Checking status on Metropol

 Metropol is a registered and trusted credit referencing firm in Kenya today.
 Other than credit referencing, Metropol also offers credit management, credit rating as well as consultations.